CUQI-DTU/CUQIpy/docs/index.rst

         :text:
         :classes: stretched-link btn-link

-Quick Example - UQ in five steps
+🧪 Quick Example - UQ in a few lines of code
 --------------------------------
-Image deconvolution with uncertainty quantification
+Experience the simplicity and power of CUQIpy with this Image deconvolution example.
+Getting started with UQ takes just a few lines of code:

 .. code-block:: python